Távora affair: Arrests, trial and sentence

-In the following weeks the Marchioness Leonor of Távora, her husband the Count of Alvor, and all of their sons, daughters, and grandchildren were imprisoned.
+Over a thousand arrests were made.
+In the following weeks the Marchioness Leonor de Távora, her husband the Count of Alvor, and all of their sons, daughters, and grandchildren were imprisoned.
 Alleged conspirators, the Duke of Aveiro and the Távoras' sons-in-law, the Marquis of Alorna, and the Count of Atouguia, were arrested with their families.
-Gabriel Malagrida, the Jesuit confessor of Leonor of Távora, was also arrested.
+The Jesuits were considered implicated in the attack, and Gabriel Malagrida, the Jesuit confessor of Leonor de Távora, was also arrested.

 All were accused of high treason and attempted regicide.
-The evidence presented in their common trial was simple: a) the confessions of the executed assassins; b) the murder weapon belonging to the Duke of Aveiro; and c) the assumption that only the Távoras would have known the whereabouts of the king on that evening since he was returning from a liaison with Teresa of Távora (who was also arrested).
-The Távoras denied all charges but were eventually sentenced to death.
-Their estates were confiscated by the crown, their palace in Lisbon destroyed and its soil salted, their name erased from the peerage and their coat-of-arms outlawed.
+The evidence presented in their common trial was simple: a) the confessions of the executed assassins; b) the murder weapon belonging to the Duke of Aveiro; and c) the assumption that only the Távoras would have known the whereabouts of the king on that evening since he was returning from a liaison with Teresa de Távora.

+During the trial intense violence and torture were used to obtain confessions.
+That was legal, but even witnesses for the prosecution were tortured, which was not permitted by law.
+Their estates were confiscated by the crown, even before the trial, their palaces in Lisbon destroyed and its soil salted, their name erased from the peerage and their coat-of-arms outlawed.
+Most historians agree that the whole process was "full of omissions, judicial contradictions and calumnies."

+A special court, the Suprema Junta da Inconfidência, was authorised to invent the sentences to be imposed on those convicted, because none of those laid down in the law seemed severe enough for them.
 The original sentence ordered the execution of entire families, including women and children.
 Only the intervention of Queen Mariana and Maria Francisca, heiress to the throne, saved most of them.

 The Marchioness, however, was not spared.
 She and the other defendants sentenced to death were publicly tortured and executed on 13 January 1759, in a field near Lisbon.
-The king was present with his bewildered court.
+The King was present at the executions with his bewildered court.
 The Távoras were their peers and kin, but the prime minister wanted the lesson driven home.